chirrpy/greenwich/README.md

 ![thekompanee](http://www.thekompanee.com/public_files/kompanee-github-readme-logo.png)

-validates_truthiness is maintained by [The Kompanee, Ltd.](http://www.thekompanee.com)
+greenwich is maintained by [The Kompanee, Ltd.](http://www.thekompanee.com)

 The names and logos for The Kompanee are trademarks of The Kompanee, Ltd.

 License
 -------

-validates_truthiness is Copyright &copy; 2011 The Kompanee.
+greenwich is Copyright &copy; 2011 The Kompanee.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.